ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 Leader Following

 Follw the leader is implemented using the same algorithm as for allign combined with slowing down the speed of agents in front of the leader until they get behind the leader, then they resume the same speed as the leader.
-When executed, all agents walk off in the same direction as under allignment.
-In addition, the agents that are in front of the leader slow down until the leader is in front.
+When executed, all agents walk off in the same direction as under allignment with the agents that are in front of the leader slow down until the leader is in front.
 Then they resume same speed as the leader.
 As under allignment, the agents do not line up in a straight line behind the leader, but they do follow behind the leader, heading in the same direction as the leader.

 Cohesion and Flocking not in yet.
+But as I have demonstrated through the above group behavior implementations, knowing where to find relevant variables and update values for individual agents, time was my limiting factor here.

 ### Part 2 - Simulating a simple pedestrian flow